isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Mexican Tarragon.md

 <section>
   <h4>Growing:</h4>
-		<p>Mexican Tarragon are rapid growers and benefit from regular hard pruning to promote additional leaf growth.
-Fertilising the plant with high nitrogen fertilisers after pruning will encourage the plant to bounce back.</p>
+		<p>Mexican Tarragon are rapid growers and benefit from <a href="/page-index/horticulture-techniques/pruning/">regular hard pruning</a> to promote additional leaf growth. <a href="/page-index/horticulture-techniques/fertilising/">Fertilising</a> the plant with high nitrogen fertilisers after pruning will encourage the plant to bounce back.</p>
 	<br>
 </section>

 <section>
   <h4>Harvesting:</h4>
-		<p>The plant can be harvested for young leaves via the <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again-method</a> at any time.</p>
+		<p>The plant can be harvested for young leaves via the <a href="/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again-method</a> at any time.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-		<p>Mexican Tarragon are generally propagated via stem cuttings rooted in water or soil as the plant does not fruit readily in the tropics.</p>
+		<p>Mexican Tarragon are generally propagated via <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">stem cuttings</a> rooted in water or soil as the plant does not fruit readily in the tropics.</p>
 	<br>
 </section>